ReyhaneBagheri/RAGChatbot/README.md

-<span style="color:red">__RAGChatbot__</span> is an AI-powered chatbot that leverages Retrieval-Augmented Generation (RAG) to provide accurate and context-aware responses.
+__RAGChatbot__ is an AI-powered chatbot that leverages Retrieval-Augmented Generation (RAG) to provide accurate and context-aware responses.
 It retrieves relevant information from external documents before generating responses, ensuring high-quality answers.

 This project is an intelligent text-based assistant designed to help students quickly access university information, such as academic schedules and regulations.
 Built using a RAG-based NLP model, it provides accurate, up-to-date answers to common questions without human intervention.
 Evaluations show a 91% accuracy rate, demonstrating its effectiveness in improving user experience and university service efficiency.